Kate Mildenhall: Writing career

 Her debut novel, Skylarking, was published in Australia by Black Inc. in 2016 and in the UK by Legend Press in 2017.
 Skylarking was longlisted for the Voss Literary Prize (2017) and the Indie Book Awards (2017).
 She described the process of pitching Skylarking to the Sunday Age in 2016: she had approached a speaker at the Emerging Writers Festival, then "mumbled a terrible pitch, but left with an invitation to send her my first 10,000 words.
 The rest is a blur, but ended in a contract with Black Inc".

 The novel centers around two best friends who are growing up together on an isolated Australian cape in the 1880s.

 The Courier-Mail, referring to the true story on which Skylarking is based, wrote "it's testament to Kate Mildenhall’s skill that you become so immersed in the lives of best friends Kate and Harriet you feel the dread, but hope it will not be so.
 The Sydney Morning Herald review noted "Skylarking seems a rather jaunty title for a story about (unrequited) love and loss, but before we arrive at the unexpectedly tragic swerve in the narrative there's a lot of joy in Kate Mildenhall's debut".

 Annie Condon from Readings Monthly said of the book: "It is hard to believe that Skylarking is Kate Mildenhall's debut novel, as her ability to create both character and atmosphere is impressive".
 Author Clare Wright described Skylarking as "historical fiction at its evocative best, while author Hannah Kent wrote that it was one of her favourite books of 2016, and stated that she hoped Mildenhall would continue to write, as she had "an abundance of talent".

 Her second novel, The Mother Fault, was published by Simon & Schuster in September 2020.
 It was shortlisted for the 2020 Aurealis Award for best science fiction novel.
+Her third novel, The Humming Bird Effect, was published in August 2023.
+It was longlisted for the 2024 Stella Prize.